Xperaz/CPP-Modules/cpp05/README.md

      is usually called in exception handling: you don't want another exception to be thrown while you're trying to handle one.

      Example of an exception: throw std::invalid_argument("error");

+  ## What is meant with "const" at end of function declaration?

+  A "const function", denoted with the keyword const after a function declaration, makes it a compiler error for this class function to change a       member variable of the class.
+However, reading of a class variables is okay inside of the function, but writing inside of this function will         generate a compiler error.